-A significant number of men in the United States will develop enlarged breast tissue in their chest.
+If you are suffering from overdeveloped male breast tissue, you are not alone.
+A significant number of men in the United States develop enlarged breast tissue in their chest.
 Some estimates suggest 40 to 60% of men can be affected to some degree.
-This condition is called gynecomastia and can be a source of significant embarrassment for some men.
-Our Denver-area plastic surgeons can help.
+This condition is called gynecomastia, and it can affect one or both breasts.

 What Causes Gynecomastia?

 For patients who want to improve their gynecomastia, it is necessary to look for an underlying treatable medical cause prior to surgical correction.
 If you believe you have gynecomastia, you should consult your primary care physician to find out if an underlying condition or medication may be contributing to it.
 Only a qualified health care professional can determine the cause of your gynecomastia.